We are still eating from the Tree of the Knowledge of Good and Evil. Here’s why.

 One of those man-made definitions of morality, i.e. the same-sex marriage, is already into national laws in many countries all over the globe.
 It is glorified as “love trumps hate”.

 Do you know of another man-made standard that will be put into national law soon?

 May these questions continue to ring in our thoughts:

-Do we continue to touch and eat from the tree of knowledge of good and evil?
+Should we continue to touch and eat from the tree of knowledge of good and evil?